bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-27-south+live+score.md

+---
+layout: post
+title: South + Live Score
+published: true
+date: 2022-01-27
+readtime: true
+categories: ['SILENT CINEMA PRESENTS']
+tags: [Documentary]
+metadata: 'UK 1919 81 mins<br> Director: Frank Hurley'
+pdf: '2022-01-27-south+live+score.pdf'
+---

 In 2022 we mark the centenary of the death of Sir Ernest Shackleton, which traditionally signalled the end of the ‘heroic age’ of Antarctic exploration.
 A record of one of the greatest survival stories in the history of exploration, _South_ is the original film – exquisitely photographed by Frank Hurley – of Shackleton’s 1914-16 Endurance expedition to Antarctica, during which the ship was crushed by ice, stranding the crew.
 Brought to the epic IMAX screen, _South_ has been digitally remastered from the BFI National Archive’s restoration in its original colours with a newly commissioned score by Neil Brand, performed by the Covent Garden Sinfonia, conducted by Ben Palmer.<br>
 **bfi.org.uk**<br>

 Photographed by Frank Hurley, _South_ is the film record of Sir Ernest Shackleton’s heroic but ill-starred attempt to cross Antarctica in 1914-16.
 It is both a unique historical document, and a tribute to the indomitable courage of a small party of men who set out on a voyage of discovery that turned into an epic struggle for survival.

 When the news broke that Shackleton and his men had survived, there was great demand to hear and see their stories.
 Hurley spent three months putting together the surviving film footage and photographs from the expedition.
 He also went back to South Georgia to re-film the wildlife, footage that had not survived from the expedition.

 Shackleton was restless for another adventure, but had no funds and still owed money to financers of the expedition.
 In 1919, he launched himself onto the lecture circuit to raise money.
 He showed Hurley’s film, _South_, and projected glass slides of his photographs, while lecturing the story to the audience.
 [Hurley’s film was thereafter shown in various forms as both a lecture film and a conventional theatrical release abroad, including in Hurley’s native Australia, where it was released as _In the Grip of Polar Ice_ in 1920.]
 He had also published his book of the story, _South_, and was being interviewed for various newspapers and magazines.